 A bitter heart will turn to stone.
 If you don’t let love out, you cannot let love in.

 How do you love someone who doesn’t know they need love?
 You give them the dollar they are asking for.
 You tell them it will be okay.
 You tell them life will get better.
 Even if they laugh at you, you make the choice.
 They are rejected by hundreds of people daily.
 Will you let your bitterness keep you from showing the kindness they really need?
-Compassion.Opinions expressed here by Contributors are their own.
+Compassion.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.